Tribex/RapidS/CONTRIBUTING.md

 1. Start by forking the repository by clicking ![the Fork button.](http://i81.servimg.com/u/f81/16/33/06/11/forkme12.png)
 2. Clone the script onto your computer by running ```git clone https://github.com/yourusername/RapidS.git``` or if you are using a GUI client, however you clone repositories.
 3. Read up on the code and project layout and guidelines below.
-4. Make a new branch off the branch you want to merge into and commit to it.
-This way, there will be fewer merge conflicts when you submit a pull request.
+4. After forking, you should create a new branch in your reposity for the feature you want to work on.
+The work that you want to merge into the fork's master for that feature should be written there.
+Once the feature is complete, simply submit a pull request to merge your feature branch into the fork's master.
 Please name the branch something related to the changes you are making!
 It will be easier to identify.
 5. Edit away!
 A list of stuff to do are filed in project [Issues](https://github.com/TribeX-Software-Development/RapidS/issues).
 6. Once you finish your work, submit a [pull request](https://github.com/TribeX-Software-Development/RapidS/pulls) by clicking ![the Pull Request button.](http://i81.servimg.com/u/f81/16/33/06/11/pullre10.png)
 7. Pull requests should describe your branch, detail what was added and removed, and describe why you think your pull request should be merged.
 Try to use proper grammar please!